-For stowing climbing equipment, storing gear at base camp, or for travel, duffel bags are highly versatile.
+For stowing climbing equipment, storing gear at base camp, or for travel, duffel bags are one of the most versatile kinds of packs out there.
 To make some attempt at an analogy, if a hiking pack was a race car, a duffel bag would be its support truck.

 While the design and focus of a duffel bag is narrower than hiking packs, there is still a broad variety of options.
 This ranges from super lightweight, inexpensive duffels that pack into a little pocket through to ginormous 100+ litre, wheeled monsters.